Cake-Eaters/.github/profile/README.md

 # Cake Eaters

 We are the Cake Eaters Development Team.
-The team behind Nordisphere and Fraction Labs.
+We are the team behind Nordisphere, and Fraction Labs.
+(And many more projects in the future!)

 ## HOW TO CONTACT
 -----------------